Ferran Espuña: Deep Learning Research Engineer, Mathematician and Computer Scientist

 - Actively participating in design decisions and writing pretraining scripts for the Salamandra models, a collection of highly multilingual language models pretrained from scratch using the Marenostrum 5 cluster.

-- Researching ways to better evaluate the performance of our language models in open generation settings (not multiple choice).
+- Researching ways to better evaluate the performance of our language models in open generation settings.

 - Opening research lines such as those for alternatives to Transformers (SSMs in particular) and mechanistic interpretability techniques (in particular, Sparse Autoencoders).